 If you were to cut off the angled edges of , you would basically have sedani .
 Although its origins are unknown, it is reasonable to assume that it originated as an offshoot of the Sicilian-born .
 Sedani is commonly served with , but it is also a favorite when served plain with or butter.

-This highly popular has somewhat enigmatic origins, because it goes by many different names in various regions of Italy, however it seems that is mostly used in Rome.
+This highly popular types of has somewhat enigmatic origins, because it goes by many different names in various regions of Italy, however it seems that is mostly used in Rome.
 It is a long, flat, ribbon-like with a decent thickness, typically measuring 10 inches long and about 1/4 of an inch wide. is used in all kinds of culinary applications, here’s a recipe with cherry tomatoes and bell peppers , but is most commonly known outside of Italy for its use with creamy Alfredo .

 This of Italian origin is tubular in shape, and is cut short and bent into a curl.
 Torchietti is most often paired with bolognese or sausage sauces.